Democrat, GOP, Obama, recession, Republican, stimulus

 • "There's an old saying in Tennessee — I know it's in Texas, probably in Tennessee — that says, fool me once, shame on — shame on you.
 Fool me — you can't get fooled again." — Sept.
 17, 2002, in Nashville, Tenn.

 • "Our enemies are innovative and resourceful, and so are we.
 They never stop thinking about new ways to harm our country and our people, and neither do we." — Aug.
-5, 2004, at the for a defense spending bill.
+5, 2004, at the signing ceremony for a defense spending bill.

 • "Too many good docs are getting out of business.
 Too many OB/GYNs aren't able to practice their love with women all across this country." — Sept.
 6, 2004, at a rally in Poplar Bluff, Mo.